 Reviewing self-published books is less and less of a gamble.
 When reading trans literatures, reading self-published books is a necessity.
 Even now that traditional publishing is increasingly open to trans themes, there are entire swathes of trans experiences that surface mostly only in self-published and small-press works.
 Margins and Murmurations by Otter Lieffe is a strong illustration of this phenomenon, in multiple respects: from the friendly portrayals of sex workers to non-cis-passing trans women being hounded even by supposed feminists, it brings topics into speculative fiction that are still far from the mainstream.

 Margins and Murmurations is a near-future dystopian novel with a large cast, but still focusing on one central character—Ash, an elderly, white, Western European trans woman, who has the ability to travel through time.
 The story is set in an unspecified city on the Western coast of Europe, north of Spain—we know this, because immigration from Spain is discussed several times in the book.
-(The author, a trans woman herself, is from the Netherlands.)
+(The author, a trans woman herself, is from the UK.)